mikependon/RepoDB.NET/_posts/2020-04-17-welcome-to-repodb-net.md

 #### Community

 This site is open for contribution from the community.
-If you have something place on this site, please do contact us directly or direct send a PR on our [repository](https://github.com/mikependon/RepoDb.NET).
+If you have something would like to place on this site, please do a PR on our [repository](https://github.com/mikependon/RepoDb.NET).

+###### Official Channels

+- [GitHub](https://github.com/mikependon/RepoDb/issues) - for any issues, requests and problems.
+- [StackOverflow](https://stackoverflow.com/questions/tagged/repodb) - for any technical questions.
+- [Twitter](https://twitter.com/search?q=%23repodb) - for the latest news.
+- [Gitter Chat](https://gitter.im/RepoDb/community) - for direct and live Q&A.

+You can directly send an email at my personal email address by clicking [here](mailto::michael.c.pendon@outlook.com).